 A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
 The term “gilt” or “gilt-edged security” is a reference to the primary characteristic of gilts as an investment: their security.
 This is a reflection of the fact that the British Government has never failed to make interest or principal payments on gilts as they fall due.
 An explanation of terms relating to gilts appears in the glossary.

-The gilt market is essentially comprised of two different types of securities - conventional gilts and index-linked gilts – which between them account for around 99% of gilts in issue.
+The gilt market is comprised of two different types of securities - conventional gilts and index-linked gilts.
 An explanation of the different types of gilt appears below.
 Data are available showing how the breakdown of the gilt market by type of gilt has changed over time.

-Conventional gilts are the simplest form of government bond and constitute the largest share of liabilities in the Government's portfolio.
+Conventional gilts are the simplest form of government bond and constitute around 75% of the gilt portfolio.
 A conventional gilt is a liability of the Government which guarantees to pay the holder of the gilt a fixed cash payment (coupon) every six months until the maturity date, at which point the holder receives the final coupon payment and the return of the principal.
 The prices of conventional gilts are quoted in terms of £100 nominal.
 However, they can be traded in units as small as a penny.

 A conventional gilt is denoted by its coupon rate and maturity (e.g. 4% Treasury Gilt 2016).
 The coupon rate usually reflects the market interest rate at the time of the first issue of the gilt.
 Consequently there is a wide range of coupon rates available in the market at any one time, reflecting how rates of borrowing have fluctuated in the past.
 The coupon indicates the cash payment per £100 nominal that the holder will receive per year.
 This payment is made in two equal semi-annual payments on fixed dates six months apart (these payments are rolled forward to the next business day if they fall on a non-business day).
 For example, an investor who holds £1,000 nominal of 4% Treasury Gilt 2016 will receive two coupon payments of £20 each on 7 March and 7 September.